Phrancis/StackExchangeDataToMicrosoftSQLServer/SQLScripts/2-Loading-and-parsing-XML-data/README.md

 2. Verify the displayed results.
 3. If incorrect values are present, return to 0.2 and make corrections there first; then, run this again and the data should be corrected.

+###0.4-Create_RawDataXml.XmlFiles_Table.sql

+This will create the table that will temporarily hold XML files until they are parsed into relational table.
+It will be used by all the procedures/routines for loading and parsing XML files.

 ##1.
 Badges

 Badges are awarded to users when they complete a certain activity or reach a certain milestone.
 The conditions vary for each Stack Exchange site.
 Click the __Badges__ link at the top of any Stack Exchange site for specific details.